1. Preface

 10.4.
 Add TLS client-authentication

-Go back to the empty router list and register again a router for testing purposes.
+Navigate to Routers in the router management interface and delete all registered routers.
+Register a router for testing purposes.
 The router management now creates a new client certificate that is signed by our new certificate authority.
-If the router registration fails, you may set up something wrong.
-Feel free to contact us.

 Download the new certificate authority in PEM format.